 - That’s it.
 You’ve created your geotagged Story!

-The whole process will look like this:
+The whole process when you use Instagram geotags for stories will look like this:

 As a bonus for those in the U.S and Canada, Instagram announced new stickers to help businesses cope during Covid-19.
 They include gift cards and food order stickers, which users can click and then complete purchases through partner sites.

 Using these alongside location tags can help ensure visibility to those most likely to purchase food or gift cards from you (i.e., those living in your local area).

 The final method for creating geotags is using Instagram hashtags.